TemeASD/ACRL-ACC-Broadcasting-tools/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

 Some broadcasting tools for ACC.
-Still heavily work in progress!
+Still heavily work in progress and you probably shouldn't even use them :D

 ---

+## TODO

+* Improve logic behind fastest laps to acknowledge multiclass races
+* Configurable URL for grid order (now comes from ACRLonline)
+* Use qualification results for grid order
+* Fix the conditions panel
+* Create "track intro" page, real track maps from somewhere and data from UDD API
+*
 ## Basic installation

 - Create a config.js to app folder.
 Should look like this: